 03 of 10

 The high efficiency condensing furnace has a few more troubleshooting considerations than its conventional furnace cousin.
-This is primarily due to different heat exchanger technology used to extract heat from the combustion process, how combustion air is delivered to the furnace and the method used to exhaust the combustion gases.
+This is primarily due to different heat exchanger technology used to extract heat from the combustion process, how combustion air is delivered to the furnace and the method used to exhaust the combustion gasses.

-This tutorial will cover the following problems and issues of a high efficiency furnace:
+This tutorial will cover the following problems and issues of a high-efficiency furnace:

 Combustion Related Problems: